aimhubio/aim/docs/source/understanding/data_storage.md

 ## Data storage - where Aim data is collected

-This section provided a deep-dive into Aim storage structure.
+This section provides a deep-dive into Aim storage structure.
 It is important to know the internal storage organization in order to understand how it affects queries performance.